ProctorEdu

 How do high schools deal with test anxiety?

 Most schools address the issues that are increasing the stress on students before the test.
-They also conduct regular sessions to ensure that students don't lose track.
+They also conduct regular sessions to ensure that students don't lose track and improve their test scores.

 What are the 3 causes of test anxiety?